GavinPalmer1984/rasa_bots/politician_bot/data/nlu.md

 - what should the candidate do
 - what should the elected representative do
 - what should the leader do
+- what is the job of the president of the united states?
+- what should the governor of Alabama do?

 ## intent:intentions_alone_are_not_satisfactory
 - your intentions don't matter